se-edu/se-book/documentation/guidelines/aimForComprehensibility/what/text.md

 <div id="body">

-Technical documents exist to help humans understand technical details.
-Documentation that is ‘accurate and complete’ is not going to be very effective to that end.
-In addition to accuracy and completeness, a document should be easy to understand.
-That is, _it is not enough to be comprehensive, it should also be comprehensible_.
+Technical documents exist to help others understand technical details.
+Therefore, **it is not enough for the documentation to be accurate and comprehensive, it should also be comprehensible too**.

 </div>